Definition of Descriptive Statistics

-- Descriptive statistics summarize data by graphing or using numbers.
+- Descriptive statistics summarizes data by graphing or using numbers.

 - Descriptive statistics differs from inferential statistics in that descriptive statistics summarize a sample and inferential statistics uses the sample to make extrapolations about the larger population the sample represents.